havatv/qgismultidistancebufferplugin/help/source/index.rst

 Implementation
 ==================

-The *standard* approach used to use the *buffer* function of *QgsGeometryAnalyzer* that did not support the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), defaulting to 5 segments.
-In the current implementation this is a special case of "Segments to approximate", using 5 segments for the approximation.

-For the other two approaches (added in version 2.0), the *buffer* function of *QgsGeometry* is used, and the resulting buffer geometries are combined using the *dissolve* function of *QgsGeometry*.
+The *buffer* function of *QgsGeometry* is used, and the resulting buffer geometries are combined using the *dissolve* function of *QgsGeometry*.

 The buffers are combined to form the multi-distance buffer using the *symDifference* function of *QgsGeometry*.

+With the *standard* approach, buffers for all the distances used to be created using the *buffer* function of *QgsGeometryAnalyzer*.
+The *buffer* function of *QgsGeometryAnalyzer* did not support the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), so the default of 5 segments had to be used.

 Citation
 ===========